-Mental rehearsal is a very simple, yet powerful mental skill that you can regularly use to help you stay calm and focused under competitive pressure, build confidence, quickly let go of mistakes and bad breaks and more effectively play to your potential.
-Mental rehearsal or visualization is nothing more than deliberate "mental practice" where you imagine, in vivid detail, (seeing, hearing, feeling, smelling), playing the perfect game from your warm-up and pre-game ritual, right through to the final tick of the clock including feelings of celebration and accomplishment after the game.
+Mental rehearsal (visualization) is a very simple, yet powerful mental skill that you can regularly use to help you stay calm under competitive pressure, build confidence, quickly let go of mistakes and bad breaks and more effectively play to your potential.
+Mental rehearsal or visualization is nothing more than deliberate mental practice where you imagine, in vivid detail, (seeing, hearing, feeling, smelling), playing the perfect game from your warm-up and pre-game ritual, right through to the clock registering "0.00" including feelings of celebration and accomplishment.

 Mental rehearsal works because what you vividly imagine stimulates the nerve-muscle connections involved in the actual movements.
 Repetitive stimulation of these connections forms a pathway for your muscles to follow once the actual movements are undertaken.
 In this way, mental rehearsal, when it's properly done leaves you with a confident feeling of preparedness, like you've already been there.
 With sufficient practice, you can fine-tune this mental skill to the point where you can consistently raise the level of your game.

-Follow these simple guidelines to help you master the skill of mental rehearsal and better prepare you for those high pressured games.
+Follow these simple guidelines to help you master the skill of mental rehearsal and better prepare you for those high pressured matches:

-- 1. Always start your imagery sessions with several minutes of relaxation.
+Always start your imagery sessions with several minutes of relaxation.
 Your imagery will be far more effective when you're completely relaxed.
-(DO NOT do imagery when you're anxious) - 2.
+(DO NOT do imagery when you're anxious)

 Do NOT use mental rehearsal too close to the actual start of your game.
 If you do, you will make yourself too nervous to play your best.
 Some athletes need to stop a day or two before the game.
 Others can use imagery right up until an hour or so before the actual start.
-Experiment to discover which time frame works best for you. - 3.
-Make your imagery as vivid and detailed as possible including pictures, sounds, muscle feelings and even smells. - 4.
+Experiment to discover which time frame works best for you.

+Make your imagery as vivid and detailed as possible including pictures, sounds, muscle feelings and even smells.

 Have a specific goal in mind for your mental rehearsal sessions.
-For example, if you regularly get upset and hang onto your missed shots or mistakes, "practice" quickly letting these go and following them up with strong play.
-Or practice going all out for every loose ball, guarding aggressively, boxing out and/or taking the shot when you have an open look. - 5.
+For example, if you regularly get upset and hang onto your mistakes, "practice" quickly letting your miscues go and following them up with strong play.
+Or practice going all out for every loose ball, tackling aggressively, running at full speed or using good technique on the line.
 Try to feel what you'd be feeling as if you were actually in the game.
-Your game imagery will be much more effective if you can step into the physical feelings of the play and "practice" these. - 6.
+Your game imagery will be much more effective if you can step into the physical feelings of the play and "practice" these.

 Have a beginning, middle and end to each of your sessions.
-The beginning can involve traveling to the game, your warm-up and shoot around, pre-game ritual and the start and first half of the game.
-The middle could include the start of the second half and the end might include the last few minutes of the game into overtime, as well as the post game celebration and feelings of excitement and accomplishment, etc.
+The beginning can involve traveling to the game, your warm-up, pre-game ritual and the start and first quarter of the game.
+The middle could include the end of the first half and beginning of the third quarter and the end includes the fourth quarter and possibly the last two minutes as well as the post game celebration and feelings of excitement and accomplishment, etc.

-- 7. Make your mental rehearsal sessions short.
-(10 minutes at the most including a 4-5 minute period of relaxation). - 8.
-Always try to imagine what you want to have happen and how you want to feel, NOT what you're afraid will happen or don't want. - 9.
+Make your mental rehearsal sessions short.
+(10 minutes at the most including a 4-5 minute period of relaxation).

+Always try to imagine what you want to have happen and how you want to feel, NOT what you're afraid will happen or don't want.

 If your images turn negative at any point in your session, be patient and "rewind" them, replaying the scene again and again until they turn out the way that you want them to.